LoadingScreen/zebra/README.md

 ## What are ring signatures?

+A ring signature is a type of cryptographic digital signature.
+Unlike a standard digital signature, which simply proves that someone wrote a particular message, a ring signature contains multiple signatories, one of which is genuine and the rest of which are forged.
+The reader(s) of the message have no way to verify which of the signatories is the real one.

+## What is this useful for?
+The ring signature protocol was introduced in a 2001 paper titled "How to Leak a Secret".
-Say you want to publish some information.
-You want people to know that it was published by someone trustworthy, with access to that information, but you don't want them to know exactly *who* published it.
-For example, it might be information about someone's misconduct, and you fear retaliation.
+Suppose you want to send or publish some information.
+You want the audience to know that it was published by someone credible, with access to that information, but you don't want them to know exactly *which* credible person published it.
+For example, maybe you want to make an allegation of misconduct without revealing your identity and thereby opening yourself up to retaliation.

 You can publish the information using a ring signature.
-To do this, you choose a set of people that you want to include in the "ring": This is the set of people who, to an observer, *might* have published the information.
-Then, you sign the message using *your* private key, and *their* public keys.
+To do this, you choose a set of people that you want to include in the "ring": This is the set of people who, to an observer, *might* plausibly have known the information and wanted to leak it.
+Then, you sign the message using *your* private key, and all of *their* public keys.

-Once you publish the information with a ring signature, anyone who knows the public keys of the ring members (you and the other people whose keys you used) can tell that *someone* in that group signed the message.
-But they can't tell *which* person it was.
+Once you publish the information with a ring signature, anyone who knows the public keys of the ring members (you and the other people whose keys you used) can prove that *someone* in that group signed the message.
+But they can't prove *which* person it was.

 ## Design